ngmeijer/Minor-Skilled-Notes/Obsidian Mind/Minor Skilled/Tank Simulator/QA - Playtesting/QA questions.md

 	Migrate to new input system
 	Be careful with nesting components to prevent calls like component.movecomponent.component.component.Function() namespaces/assembly definitions
+	Better to have a GameManager with a reference to the player rather than Gameobject.Find()/WithTag()

 Remove old/unused code